DannyRodriguezRincon/Devasc-Skills/FILTERING_DNAC_RESPONSE_DAT/README.md

 Task name => DNAC FILTERING

 Task preparation => what preparation is necessary to perform the task?
-  First we make a folder named Bash where we will put all the needed files inside.
+  First we make a folder named FILTERING_DNAC_RESPONSE_DAT where we will put all the needed files inside.
   Then we copy the DNAC SAMPLE script into the Bash folder

 # import XXXXAXXXX